-- The Technical Criteria weights 80 percent; and - The Financial Criteria weights 20 percent
+- The Technical Criteria weights 70 percent; and - The Financial Criteria weights 30 percent

-The Selection of bidders will be based on a combined technical and financial.
-Only offers with technical score equal or exceeding 70 points will be considered for the Financial Evaluation.
+The Selection of bidders will be based on a combined technical and financial evaluation.
+Only offers with a technical score equal or exceeding 49 points, equivalent to 70 percent of the total points possible for the technical evaluation, will be considered for the financial evaluation.